-5 small business insurance coverages you should know about
+8 important types of small business insurance you need to know about

 If you’re only going to consider one kind of insurance protection for your small business, it should probably be commercial general liability.
 It doesn’t matter if you’re a professional services provider, a creative services specialist, a retail shop owner, a contractor or a skilled tradesperson—every small business is at risk for liability claims.
 Commercial general liability coverage protects against two common liability claims: bodily injury and property damage.

 Bodily injury to a third party is a common liability claim against small business owners.
 It assumes that some sort of negligence took place for the injury to happen, but that doesn’t necessarily mean the negligence was the fault of the business owner.
 Sometimes, someone may be responsible for their own injury on your property and they could still file a liability lawsuit against you.
 These lawsuits are expensive and time consuming and could find you financially responsible for costs associated with pain and suffering, medical bills, lost wages and legal fees.

 Lawsuits are expensive and time consuming, and may lead to you being financially responsible for costs associated with pan and suffering, medical bills, lost wages and legal fees. tweet

 Property damage should be a top concern for small business owners.
 If you’re found legally liable for damages made to a third party’s property, you could face costly legal expenses and damage your reputation with your customers.
 For example, if you operate a computer repair centre and a customer claims their computer suffered damage while in your possession, you may face a property damage lawsuit.
 Incidents that are related to property damage are often grouped with other types of liability concerns in one claim.
 Often, product liability and property damage will overlap in a single incident.